maindolaamit/genai-cli/readme.md

     gemini-cli -p "Write a poem about the sea." -o "poem.txt" -m flash-exp
     ```

-    (Replace text-advanced-model with a specific Gemini text model name.)
+    (Replace flash-exp with a specific Gemini text model name.)

 ## Testing